mgomez-tubs/storybook-vscode-helper/README.md

 ### 1.2.0

 For Typescript files, detect if multiple components are exported and prompt the user to select the one to use.

+### 1.2.0

+Fork the original extension, add the updated types for Story and Meta and add snippets for CSF 3.0.